-PMAs will be periodically assessed during the GSP implementation period.
-As planning is at very early stages of development, complete information on construction requirements, operations, costs, permitting requirements, and other details are not uniformly available for all the PMAs.
-Potential timing and funding of PMAs are described under each PMA where known.
-Other implementation and funding efforts will be determined and reported if/when the PMA is evaluated and selected for implementation.
-This information will be reported in annual reports and five-year updates to the GSP when known.
+PMAs will be evaluated periodically assessed-during the GSP implementation period.
+As planning is at very PMAs, specifically management actions, are in early stages of development, complete.
+Complete information on construction requirements, operations, costs, permitting requirements, and other details are not uniformly available for all the PMAs.
+Potential timingImplementation schedules, costs, and funding of PMAsmechanisms are described under provided for each PMA where known.
+Other implementation and funding efforts will be determined and reported if/whenbased on the PMA is evaluated and selected for implementation.
+Thislatest information will be reported available.
+Information related to PMAs still in annual reports and five year updates to development will be reported in Annual Reports and Periodic Evaluations of the GSP-when known.
 For more detailed information, refer to Chapter 9: Plan Implementation.